sojious-YV/yvos-android-sdk/README.md

 ```

 ## How to Use

-The SDK offers 3 services seperated into **Modules**.
+The SDK offers 3 services separated into **Modules\*\***.
 Each Module provides a `Builder` class to instantiate and gain access to its functionality.

 You can also provide optional parameters like:

-* **User personal information**,
+- **User personal information**,
-* **customization options**
+- **customization options**
-* **metadata ( to be passed to your webhook Url)"** to the `Builder object`.
+- **metadata ( to be passed to your webhook Url)"** to the `Builder object`.

-The customization options are used to customize the SDK's UI to align with your app's theme and also show a personalized message (using the user's first name) to the user before any of the processes starts while the user information is either used to automatically fill in some fields in the form or is stored alongside the result of a successfull liveness check to our remote server.
+The customization options are used to customize the SDK's UI to align with your app's theme and also show a personalized message (using the user's first name) to the user before any of the processes starts while the user information is either used to automatically fill in some fields in the form or is stored alongside the result of a successful liveness check to our remote server.
 The SDK supports both Kotlin and Java projects, so you can reference it in your language.

 ### Using the VForm Module with Kotlin

-First create an instance of the VFormModule with the `VFormModule.Builder` class, passing in your merchant key and the templateId of the form to be displayed.
+First off, create an instance of the VFormModule with the `VFormModule.Builder` class, passing in your merchant key and the template Id of the form to be displayed.

 ```kotlin
 val vFormModule = VFormModule.Builder(publicMerchantKey = "61d880f1e8e18f1a", formId = "64a6c1501dae409be")